DMRobertson/thompsons_v/docs/introduction.rst

 	x1 a1 a2       -> x1 a1 a2 a1 a2
 	x1 a2 a1       -> x1 a1 a2 a2 a2
 	x1 a2 a2       -> x1 a1 a2 a2 a1

+.. note:: Previously, one would access this example by using ``from thompson.examples import nathan_pond_example``.
+I changed this, because it meant that every example was loaded at import time.

 To see the list of available examples, consult the :mod:`documentation for the examples module <thompson.examples>`.